iov-one/docs/docs/iov-name-service/validator/00-testnet.md

 ## Familiarize yourself with Gitian

-Downloading and running a binary makes most sane people nervous.  <a href="https://gitian.org/" target="_blank">Gitian</a> introduces a level of trust for binary artefacts and is the <a href="https://medium.com/iov-internet-of-values/distribute-open-source-software-the-right-and-verifiable-way-fe12f58df062" target="_blank">distribution method</a> chosen by IOV and other blockchains including Bitcoin and <a href="https://medium.com/tendermint/reproducible-builds-8c2eebb9a486" target="_blank">Cosmos</a>.
+Downloading and running a binary makes most sane people nervous.  <a href="https://gitian.org/" target="_blank">Gitian</a> introduces a level of trust for binary artifacts and is the <a href="https://medium.com/iov-internet-of-values/distribute-open-source-software-the-right-and-verifiable-way-fe12f58df062" target="_blank">distribution method</a> chosen by IOV and other blockchains including Bitcoin and <a href="https://medium.com/tendermint/reproducible-builds-8c2eebb9a486" target="_blank">Cosmos</a>.
 We'll use binaries built using gitian and systemd to drive the IOV Name Service blockchain.

 ## Use systemd for running a sentry node or validator